andyjessop/crux/packages/redux-router/README.md

 });
 ```

-The route patters are really powerful, see [the tests](../router/src/lib/parser/index.spec.ts) for more examples.
+The route patterns are really powerful, see [the tests](../router/src/lib/parser/index.spec.ts) for more examples.
+Suffice it to say that you can match pretty much any route you can dream up.

 ### Connecting to the Redux store